Protecting Carbon Market Consumers

 What to do if you have a concern or suggestion

 We take stakeholder concerns very seriously.
-If you believe we may have breached the Code of Conduct in any way, we encourage you to contact us on feedback@carbonfarming.org.au.
+If you believe we may have breached the Code of Conduct in any way, we encourage you to contact us at feedback@carbonfarming.org.au.
 If for any reason, your issue is not dealt with to your satisfaction within 21 days, you can raise your concerns with the CMI Code Administrator, who will refer it to their Code Review Panel for investigation.

 We’re always looking for ways to improve our services.
-If you have any suggestions or feedback, we’d love to hear from you!
+If you have any suggestions or feedback, we’d love to hear from you.

 Related News

-What is Carbon Farming?
+What is FullCAM?